mmistakes/made-mistakes-jekyll/_posts/articles/2013-09-05-paper-53-drawing-sky-clouds.md

 ## Watch for the Next Tutorial

 Next up --- the perfect landscape compliment to happy trees and clouds, crashing waves and water.

+[^1]: Watching Bob Ross paint on his PBS show, [**The Joy of Painting**](http://en.wikipedia.org/wiki/The_Joy_of_Painting) was a huge influence on me during my high school years.
+Many of the techniques I use to paint with Paper by 53 have been adapted from him.
+RIP in you silly son of a gun.